gitter-badger/eventtracker/README.md

 Event Tracker
 ============

-This is a fun project to track the expenses recorded for events among contacts
+A fun project to track events and handle expenses

  - build the project using `ant` in build folder
- - To run the project call `java -jar MovieTracker.jar` which is in lib folder
+ - To run the project call `java -jar EventTracker.jar` under dist folder